bitcoinvsalts/node-binance-trader/docs/GETTING-STARTED.md

 You will find your Bitcoin vs. Altcoins support key in your account here: https://bitcoinvsaltcoins.com/profile

+There are other configuration options available, but they can be left blank if you just want to get started.
+You can always add or change them later, see **[Additional configuration options](#additional-configuration-options)** below.

 Once you have filled in these details you can hit *Deploy app* and the app will be created for you.

 ## Getting it running